-This is a Fact-finding discussion between you (the client) & John Webster Architecture to establish project constraints, your Budget and when you expect to start & finish the project.
+This is a Fact-finding discussion between you (the client) & John Webster Architecture to establish project constraints, your Budget, and when you expect to start & finish the project.

-Some clients can provide us with a brief and are very clear what they want, others are not so sure, either way, don’t worry, this stage will help you get the clarity you need to move forward.
+Some clients can provide us with a brief and are very clear about what they want, others are not so sure, either way, don’t worry, this stage will help you get the clarity you need to move forward.